arguelle/VTOL-at-UNLV/Build-Log.md

-* The Heewing kit came with a BEC which came attached to two quick-release buses that power the Motors.
+* The Heewing kit comes with a BEC attached to two quick-release buses that power the Motors.
 This BEC has also been soldered onto to power our flight controller, pdb, rear ESC/motor, and VTX.

 ![Wiring2](https://user-images.githubusercontent.com/117425577/220202423-3d94a367-2aad-4e95-af08-018184116720.jpg)